michaelthomasletts/michaelthomasletts.github.io/content/blog/retinitis-pigmentosa.md

 My doctor also administered what's called an [ERG test](https://maculaandretinainstitute.com/tests-treatments/electroretinogram-erg/).
 It's _the_ definitive test for healthy retinal function.

 Electrodes are placed on your temples.
 A thin wire is inserted beneath your lower eyelids.
 You're sat down in a dark room and instructed to watch a screen for about twenty minutes.
 The screen before you flashes brightly at random intervals.
-Electrical pulses are sent through the electrodes as well.
-The test feels very Clockwork Orange.
+Electrical pulses are sent through the electrodes.
+The test feels Clockwork Orange.

 "There's no response", my doctor said.
 He visualized the time-series data from the ERG device on his desktop with Stata, overlaid with transparent rectangles representing the random bright lights I observed.
 Normally functioning retinas yield a spike in electrical activity when there's a stimulus.
 Mine produced no perceptible spike.
 The time-series was a long, flat line.
 He didn't offer or even pretend to measure the p-value.
 There was little point.